Microbiology of oxygen minimum zones

-An oxygen minimum zone (OMZ) is characterized as an oxygen-deficient layer in the world oceans.
-Typically found between 200m to 1500m deep below regions of high productivity, such as the western coasts of continents.
+An oxygen minimum zone (OMZ) is characterized as an oxygen-deficient layer in the world's oceans.
+Typically found between 200 m to 1500 m deep below regions of high productivity, such as the western coasts of continents.
 OMZs can be seasonal following the spring-summer upwelling season.
 Upwelling of nutrient-rich water leads to high productivity and labile organic matter, that is respired by heterotrophs as it sinks down the water column.
 High respiration rates deplete the oxygen in the water column to concentrations of 2 mg/L or less forming the OMZ.
 OMZs are expanding, with increasing ocean deoxygenation.
-Under these oxygen-starved conditions, energy is diverted from higher trophic levels to microbial communities that have evolved to use other biogeochemical species instead of oxygen, these species include Nitrate, Nitrite, Sulphate etc. Several Bacteria and Archea have adapted to live in these environments by using these alternate chemical species and thrive.
+Under these oxygen-starved conditions, energy is diverted from higher trophic levels to microbial communities that have evolved to use other biogeochemical species instead of oxygen, these species include nitrate, nitrite, sulphate etc. Several Bacteria and Archea have adapted to live in these environments by using these alternate chemical species and thrive.
 The most abundant phyla in OMZs are Pseudomonadota, Bacteroidota, Actinomycetota, and Planctomycetota.

 In the absence of oxygen, microbes use other chemical species to carry out respiration, in the order of the electrochemical series.
-With nitrate and nitrite reduction yielding as much energy as oxygen respiration, followed by manganese and iodate respiration and yielding the least amount of energy at the bottom of the series are the iron and sulfate reducers. the utilization of these chemical species by microbes plays an important role in their biogeochemical cycling in the world's oceans.
+With nitrate and nitrite reduction yielding as much energy as oxygen respiration, followed by manganese and iodate respiration and yielding the least amount of energy at the bottom of the series are the iron and sulfate reducers.
+The utilization of these chemical species by microbes plays an important role in their biogeochemical cycling in the world's oceans.

-Life in Anoxic Conditions
+Life in anoxic conditions

-Nitrogen Cycling
+Nitrogen cycling

 Biological productivity (photosynthesis) in marine ecosystems is often limited by the bioavailability of nitrogen.
 The amount of bioavailable nitrogen (nitrate (NO3−), nitrite (NO2−), and ammonium (NH4+)) depends on the inputs from nitrogen fixation and losses from denitrification and anammox as dinitrogen gas (N2), a compound only accessible to nitrogen-fixing bacteria.
 N2 production from denitrification and anammox closes the nitrogen cycle by reducing the nitrogen available in organic matter fixed by phytoplankton at the surface ocean.
 Denitrification in OMZs leads to a significant loss of inorganic nitrogen from the oceans, limiting growth/productivity in many regions around the world.
 OMZs are known for their role in the global nitrogen cycle.
 As no oxygen is present to fuel aerobic respiration, anoxic systems are primarily dominated by microbially-mediated nitrogen cycling.